ceford/cefjdemos-data-jdm-user/articles/en/migration/updating-joomla-install-method.md

 data-file-width="40" data-file-height="40" width="25" height="25"
 alt="Stop hand nuvola.svg.png" />Warning!

-From Joomla 3.5 you can no longer use this to update Joomla, use [Components Joomla!
+From Joomla 3.5 you can no longer use this to update Joomla, useinstead.
-Update](https://docs.joomla.org/Help39:Components_Joomla_Update "Special:MyLanguage/Help39:Components Joomla Update")
-instead.

 **Note!** The methods discussed in this article apply to old, outdated and unsupported versions of Joomla! and are to be used entirely at your